mikolalysenko/gl-select/README.md

 Begins a selection pass for finding the closest point in the buffer to `x,y`

-* `x` and `y` are the coordinates of the point which are being selected in screen space
+* `x` and `y` are the coordinates of the query point starting from the top-left of the screen
 * `radius` is the radius in pixels to search

 #### `select.end()`